Skip to content

 Transformation Cornerstone #4.
 Build a critical mass of support by engaging key stakeholders.

 Key stakeholders are pivotal to your successful sales transformation.
-One person reneging or attempting to ‘sit it out’ will send a message that creates a crack that grows to as wide as the Grand Canyon in your transformation.
-Key stakeholders must be on board or new people installed that are supportive stakeholders.
+One person reneging or attempting to ‘sit it out’ will send a message that creates a crack that grows as wide as the Grand Canyon in your transformation.
+Key stakeholders must be on board, or new people must be installed who are supportive stakeholders.
 The company must hear, observe and experience one message continuously.

 Successful Sales Transformations

-Most companies are quick to move on past the first cornerstone of planning and certainly underestimate the second of timelines.
-Hence the results that many companies experience.
-Interestingly, many companies will trip on cornerstone three by becoming part of the problem, rather than the solution.
-This is overcome by simply having an external person to become conscious of the transformation to assist in keeping people-focused.
-The final cornerstone can create challenges for companies who wish to attempt change with their existing team leaders.
-Often that decision that is based on loyalty, can corrupt the entire process.
-Many executives believe they can coerce them into being supporters and much time is lost and damage caused as those stakeholders agree in meetings and conduct themselves in conflict outside the meetings.
+Most companies quickly move past the first cornerstone of planning and certainly underestimate the second of timelines.
+Hence, the results are the same as those that many companies experience.
+Interestingly, many companies will trip on cornerstone three by becoming part of the problem rather than the solution.
+This is overcome by simply having an external person become conscious of the transformation to assist in keeping people focused.
+The final cornerstone can create challenges for companies that wish to attempt change with their existing team leaders.
+Often, a decision based on loyalty can corrupt the entire process.
+Many executives believe they can coerce them into being supporters, and much time is lost.
+Damage is caused as those stakeholders agree in meetings and conduct themselves in conflict outside the sessions.

 To identify who is best to lead a sales transformation, click on the image and download a comprehensive book on the profile and selection of transformation leaders.

-Sales Focus Advisory specialises in the review and development of sales transformation plans to ensure maximum ROI is achieved.
+Sales Focus Advisory specialises in reviewing and developing sales transformation plans to ensure maximum ROI.
 Contact us today to discuss your specific business goals.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page, to make sure you don’t miss new posts.